KKGQ: ESPN Wichita

-On April 6, 2021, Rocking M announced it would sell KKGQ to Overland Park-based Pinnacle Media (owned by Chad Boeger, who is the president of Union Broadcasting, owner of Kansas City sports talk stations WHB and KCTE, as well as three sports stations (WHBE (AM)/FM and WLCL) in the Louisville, Kentucky, market) for $623,000.
-As part of the deal, Union and Envision will conduct a one day camp for blind and visually impaired youths that includes access and engagement to produce and air radio broadcast shows.
-Also, Envision will be a "founding partner" of the station until 2024, will air a bi-weekly hour-long show on the station "espousing the Envision mission and all that Envision does", and Pinnacle/Union will review and consider resumes of blind and visually impaired applicants from Envision when applicable.
-In addition, Union will enter into an advertising agreement with Pinnacle to manage the station.
-Per the deal, the civil lawsuits between Envision and Rocking M will be jointly dismissed.
+On April 6, 2021, Rocking M announced it would sell KKGQ to Overland Park-based Pinnacle Media (owned by Chad Boeger, who is the president of Union Broadcasting, owner of Kansas City sports talk stations WHB and KCTE, as well as three sports stations (WHBE, WHBE-FM, and WLCL) in the Louisville, Kentucky, market) for $623,000.
+As part of the deal, Union and Envision would conduct a one day camp for blind and visually impaired youths that includes access and engagement to produce and air radio broadcast shows.
+Also, Envision would be a "founding partner" of the station until 2024, would air a bi-weekly hour-long show on the station "espousing the Envision mission and all that Envision does", and Pinnacle/Union would review and consider resumes of blind and visually impaired applicants from Envision when applicable.
+In addition, Union entered into an advertising agreement with Pinnacle to manage the station.
+Per the deal, the civil lawsuits between Envision and Rocking M were jointly dismissed.
 The sale was approved by the FCC on January 4, 2022, and was consummated on February 7.

 On June 3, 2021, Pinnacle announced that KKGQ would flip to sports talk as "ESPN Wichita 92.3" on June 14 (the flip occurred a day earlier than planned on June 13).
-KKGQ's current schedule consists of local weekday programs hosted by former KFH host Shane Dennis from noon - 2 p.m. and Pat Strathman from 2 p.m.-4 p.m., as well as partial simulcasts of WHB programs New Day with SSJ and The Program with Soren Petro.
+KKGQ's current schedule consists of local weekday programs hosted by former KFH host Shane Dennis and Pat Strathman, as well as partial simulcasts of WHB programs New Day with SSJ and The Program with Soren Petro.
 ESPN Radio programming fills the remainder of the schedule.